Misty Knight: Fictional character biography

 Following the events of the "Shadowland" storyline, Misty revamps the Heroes for Hire concept by basing herself as 'control' and utilizing various street heroes based on their powers and abilities in exchange for money or information.
 At the end of the first issue, it is revealed that Misty is being manipulated by the Puppet Master.
 Misty is later freed from mind control with help from Iron Fist and Paladin.
 After being freed, Paladin approaches Misty to continue the operation Puppet Master set in place, but on her terms.

-As part of the Marvel NOW! initiative, Misty Knight showcases in the comic book alongside Valkyrie where she is one of the members of the Fearless Defenders.
+As part of the Marvel NOW! initiative, Misty Knight showcases in the comic book alongside Valkyrie as a member of the Fearless Defenders.

 Misty Knight appears during the 2015–17 All-New, All-Different Marvel promotion as a supporting character to Sam Wilson, the new Captain America, who is uneasy now that his friend Steve Rogers has regained his original moniker.
 Though the two men opt to share the name, many civilians in the Marvel Universe feel that Sam Wilson is undeserving of the title.
 Misty helps him deal with his doubts and is revealed to be in a sexual relationship with him as well.
 She then helps clear the names of female heroes and villains, who fell victim to a scandal over embarrassing sex videos posted on the internet.